gdela/socomo/readme.md

 ## How to Read Diagrams

-The diagram shows composition of your code at some specific level, typically the topmost package of the project.
-Each subpackage at this level is a component represented as node in the diagram.
+The diagram shows composition of your code at some specific _level_, typically the topmost package of the project.
+Each subpackage at this level is a _component_ represented as node in the diagram.
 Components are arranged on the diagram to form layers: a component uses other components that are below it, and is used by components that are above it.